Problem with a car repair

 Contact the trade association and explain your circumstances to them - this is sometimes called a ‘conciliation service’.

 You’ll only be able to get help from a trade association if the garage is a member.

 Ask the garage if they’re a member of an alternative dispute resolution (ADR) scheme - it’s a way of solving disagreements without going to court.
 A third party will mediate to try and reach a solution.

-If they don’t respond, they’re not a member of an ADR scheme or won’t use ADR, keep a record of the fact that you asked them (and the date).
+If they don’t respond, they’re not a member of an ADR scheme or won’t use ADR, keep a record of when you asked them.
 You’ll need this if you end up in court.

 Take the car to another garage